 In some cases the server/broker might not provide a specific port for MQTT communication.
 It may still be possible to use MQTT over a port normally used for HTTP/HTTPS traffic.

-- If the server/broker supports WebSocket/WebSocket Secure (WS/WSS), typically on port 443, use this protocol instead.
-Check with the server/broker provider to see if WS/WSS is supported and which port and basepath to use. - If the server/broker supports ALPN, the use of MQTT can be negotiated over an open port, such as 443.
-Check with your server/broker provider to see if ALPN is supported and which ALPN protocol and port to use.
+If the server/broker supports WebSocket/WebSocket Secure (WS/WSS), typically on port 443, use this protocol instead.
+Check with the server/broker provider to see if WS/WSS is supported and which port and basepath to use.